Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture9.md

 We'll now look at a demo of what we have in Marlowe Run to give you a sense of what we can do at the moment in terms of giving users the experience that they will have when Marlowe is running on blockchain.
 This will be the app that is going to provide that experience.

-You can find the Marlowe Playground at
+You can find the Marlowe Run demo at:

 [https://run.marlowe-finance.io/](https://run.marlowe-finance.io/)